 Whether you made your onion rings yourself or ordered them from a favorite restaurant, you will agree with us that they are utterly delicious only while they are freshly prepared and warm.

 Given their specific textures, many wonder if it is even possible to reheat onion rings and so, they simply throw the leftovers in the trash because of confusion.
-Don’t do the latter, though.
+That would be a mistake especially for homemade onion rings.

 We bring you a few methods by which you can reheat your favorite rings and restore their old glory.